Bellfalasch/frontend-forum/slides.md

 # Team Evan You

 Major breakthroughs on Vite, building and bundling will change how we stack in 2025.
-Not only will we have stable versions of the entire toolchain, but Vite 7 will be a major lift, replacing it's entire stack.
+Not only will we have stable versions of the entire toolchain, but Vite 7 will be a major lift, replacing it's entire build-stack.
 This will have big ripple effects on the community.

 ---
 transition: slide-up